magisterquis/EDRSniper/README.md

 returned by `SetTcpEntry` isn't reliable.
 Specifically, `317` is returned both if `edrsniper` isn't running with the right permission and if the TCP connection to be dropped doesn't exist.
 The end result is that there's no way to know what went wrong.
+The "Error 317 dropping..." messages can be disabled by defining the `NO317` macro at compile-time.

 Windows `:/`